Walter Watts was born in London in 1817.

 Watts owned shares in the company, so under the law at the time, he was only successfully prosecuted for the theft of the paper on which the cheque was written.

-However the Judge decided sentencing should be in accordance with the crimes that it was probable that Watts had committed not just what the jury actually found him guilty of and sentenced him to ten years in.
+The Judge decided sentencing should be in accordance with the crimes that it was probable that Watts had committed not just what the jury actually found him guilty of and sentenced him to ten years in jail.

-Watts was stunned by the sentence and committed suicide on his first night in prison.
+Watts was stunned by the sentence and took his own life on his first night in prison.

 What was the result of the scam?